VictoriaMetrics/VictoriaMetrics/docs/anomaly-detection/components/models.md

 # Models

-This section describes `Model` component of VictoriaMetrics Anomaly Detection (or simply [`vmanomaly`](/anomaly-detection/overview.html)) and the guide of how to define a respective section of a config to launch the service. vmanomaly includes various [built-in models](#built-in-models) and you can integrate your custom model with vmanomaly see [custom model](#custom-model-guide)
+This section describes `Models` component of VictoriaMetrics Anomaly Detection (or simply [`vmanomaly`](/anomaly-detection/overview.html)) and the guide of how to define a respective section of a config to launch the service. vmanomaly includes various [built-in models](#built-in-models) and you can integrate your custom model with vmanomaly see [custom model](#custom-model-guide)